Monarchy of Canada: Royal presence and duties

-Conversely, unofficial duties are performed by royal family members on behalf of Canadian organizations of which they may be patrons, through their attendance at charity events, visiting with members of the Canadian Forces as colonel-in-chief, or marking certain key anniversaries.
+Conversely, unofficial duties are performed by royal family members for Canadian organizations of which they may be patrons, through their attendance at charity events, visiting with members of the Canadian Forces as colonel-in-chief, or marking certain key anniversaries.
 The invitation and expenses associated with these undertakings are usually borne by the associated organization.
-In 2005 members of the royal family were present at a total of 76 Canadian engagements, as well as several more through 2006 and 2007.
+In 2005, members of the royal family were present at a total of 76 Canadian engagements, as well as several more through 2006 and 2007.
+In the period between 2019 and 2022, they carried out 53 engagements, the number reduced, and all through the latter year and a half being virtual, because of restrictions in place during the COVID-19 pandemic.
+The various viceroys took part in 4,023 engagements through 2019 and 2020, both in-person and virtually.